Candelario, Turnbull lead Tigers past Brewers

 Milwaukee's first two batters reached base in the third but again the Brewers came up empty.
 Turnbull induced Ben Gamel to hit into a double play, then struck out Keston Hiura.

-Sergio Alcantara tripled with two out in the bottom of the inning but Houser struck out Victor Reyes to end that threat.
+Sergio Alcantara tripled with two outs in the bottom of the inning but Houser struck out Victor Reyes to end that threat.

 Detroit took the lead in the fourth after Schoop's injury.
 Cabrera reached on a fielder's choice and moved to second on a groundout.
 He scored on Castro's single to right.